Timinator2000/Algorithm_X/04 - your turn/02 - 9x9 sudoku.md

 # Step 4: Preselect Known Actions – à la Ali Assaf

 Now that the matrix is built and ready to go, Assaf uses the following code to add actions to the solution before asking Algorithm X to use backtracking to find the remaining actions that solve the entire Sudoku.
-He loops through all cells in the Sudoku grid and `if` there is a number (`n`) in the cell, Assaf makes a call to `select` to add the appropriate action to the solution and make the necessary adjustments to the matrix.
+For each cell in the Sudoku grid that is prefilled with a number (`n`), Assaf makes a call to `select` to add the appropriate action to the solution and make the necessary adjustments to the matrix.

 ```python
     for i, row in enumerate(grid):